bUnit-dev/bUnit/docs/docs/getting-started/writing-razor-tests.md

 # Writing tests in Razor syntax for Blazor components

+> [!WARNING]
+> Razor tests are currently only compatible with using xUnit as the general purpose testing framework.

 A test for a Blazor component can be written in a Blazor component, using a mix of Razor and C# syntax.
 The advantage of this is the familiarity in declaring the component under test, and other HTML or Razor fragments that will be used in the test, in Razor and HTML markup.
 This is especially useful when testing components that takes a lot of parameters and child content as input.

+> [!TIP]
+> Tests declared inside Blazor test components can be discovered and invoked individually, and will show up in e.g. Visual Studio's Test Explorer.
-> [!WARNING]
+>
-> Razor tests are currently only compatible with using xUnit as the general purpose testing framework.
+> However, they will _not_ show up before the Blazor test component has been compiled into C# by the Blazor compiler, and if there are compile-errors from the Blazor compiler, they might appear to come and go in the Test Explorer.

 ## Create a test specific `_Imports.razor` file